Lowry leads Open, abysmal start for McIlroy

 “I took my chances when I got them early on.
 I feel like I missed a couple at the start of my back nine, I missed a few chances.
 But look, I think four-under is a great score on that course and I’ll take it any day,” Lowry said.

-Macintyre looked completely at home in his first Open, collecting birdies on his first two holes and an eagle at the fifth.
+Macintyre collected birdies on his first two holes and an eagle at the fifth.
 After a couple of dropped shots he birdied the 17th to move into a share of the lead before dropping back.

 One of the biggest roars greeted Emiliano Grillo’s hole-in-one on the par-three 13th.
 The 26-year-old Argentine’s ace was the first at the Open since Louis Oosthuizen in 2016.